Canary Wharf Property Guide

-Though Canary Wharf is characterised by its modern glass towers, the area has a wide property portfolio.
-Canary Wharf has a good variety of property styles, offering something for all budgets.
-The neighbourhood itself has a large number of high-rise apartment blocks offering stellar views and all the benefits of modern living.
-Towards the fringes, there is also a good amount of period property.
+Though Canary Wharf is characterised by its modern glass towers, the area has a vast property portfolio.
+Canary Wharf has a variety of property styles, offering something for all budgets.
+The neighbourhood itself has many high-rise apartment blocks offering stellar views and all the benefits of modern living.
+Towards the fringes, there is also a range of period property.
 For example, warehouse conversions like Dunbar Wharf are highly sought after amongst young professionals.
 More traditional Georgian and Victorian terraces can be found along the historic streets in Limehouse and Blackwall.

 In 2021, the average property in Canary Wharf is approximately £500,000 – below the central London average.
-The area is also surrounded by more affordable neighbourhoods like Poplar, where a property comes in at around £400,000.
+However, the area is also surrounded by more affordable neighbourhoods like Poplar, where property comes in at around £400,000.

 Canary Wharf Transport